 Price and availability

-If you need a Mac for creative applications, the new Mac mini is a more affordable route, compared to something like the iMac Pro, which will set you back a whopping $4,999 (£4,899, AU$7,299) for the base model – though if you do have a lot of cash to shell out and you require a ton of power for things like video edting, we'd wait until the new Mac Pro 2019 rolls out in Fall 2019 starting at $5,999.
+If you plan on utilizing your Mac for creative applications, the new Mac mini is a more affordable route, compared to something like the iMac Pro, which sets you back a whopping $4,999 (£4,899, AU$7,299) for the base model – though if you do have a lot of cash to shell out and you require a ton of power for things like video edting, we'd wait until the new Mac Pro 2019 rolls out in Fall 2019 starting at $5,999.

 More interested in the Mac mini as a small PC?
-Then the nearest rival is arguably the Intel Hades Canyon NUC, which is a powerful, yet barebones, mini PC that runs either Windows or Linux, and costs $999 (about £710, AU$1,302).
+Then nearest rival is arguably the Intel Hades Canyon NUC, which is a powerful, yet bareboned, mini PC that runs either Windows or Linux, and costs $999 (about £710, AU$1,302).

-That makes the Apple Mac mini seem pretty value-oriented, particularly when you realize you’ll have to buy storage, memory and an OS separately for the NUC, which adds extra expense (though you don’t need to pay for Linux, obviously).
+This makes the Mac mini look like a bargain, especially when you consider that you’ll have to buy memory, storage and the OS separately for the NUC, adding additional expense, though you don’t need to pay for Linux, obviously.

-Fans of the compact, no-nonsense designs of previous Mac minis will be pleased to learn that the new Mac mini pretty much keeps that intact, with the same small, square-ish metal design that measures 7.7 x 7.7 x 1.4 inches (19.7 x 19.7 x 3.6cm) and weighs slightly heavier than the last Mac Mini at 2.9 pounds (1.3kg), compared to the older Mac mini’s weight of 2.6 pounds (1.19kg).
+Fans of the compact, no-nonsense designs of previous Mac minis will be happy to learn that the new Mac mini inherits the same small, square-ish metal design that measures 7.7 x 7.7 x 1.4 inches (19.7 x 19.7 x 3.6cm) and weighs slightly heavier than the last Mac Mini at 2.9 pounds (1.3kg), compared to the older Mac mini’s weight of 2.6 pounds (1.19kg).

-Within the same dimensions, the Mac mini manages to have more powerful hardware than ever before, thanks to a redesigned thermal architecture that includes a bigger fan, expanded vents and an overhauled power supply.
+Within the same dimensions, the Mac mini affords a more powerful hardware than ever before, thanks to a redesigned thermal architecture that features a bigger fan, expanded vents and an overhauled power supply.

-Apple has made some small changes to the Mac mini’s design – it now comes in the same Space Grey as the iMac Pro – though it’s the only color option this time around.
-Apple also claims that the new Mac mini is made of 60% post-consumer plastic, mostly in the base, with the chassis being constructed from 100% recycled aluminum.
+Apple has made some small changes to the Mac mini’s design – it now comes in the same Space Grey as the iMac Pro, though it’s the only color option this time around.
+Apple also asserts that the new Mac mini is made of 60% post-consumer plastic, mostly in the base, with the chassis made from 100% recycled aluminum.

-The move to a PCIe solid state drive (SSD) for storage doesn’t just make the Mac mini faster, it means it runs cooler and quieter as well – essential for a small form-factor PC.
+The move to a PCIe solid state drive (SSD) for storage doesn’t just make the Mac mini faster.
+It means that it runs cooler and quieter as well – essential for a small form-factor PC.

-Ports-wise the Apple Mac mini (2018) comes with four Thunderbolt 3 USB-C ports, an HDMI 2.0 port, two USB-A ports, audio jack and Gigabit Ethernet, along with a 10Gb Ethernet option.
-On the back corner there’s a power button and the increasingly rare (for Apple products, at least) 3.5mm headphone jack as well.
+Ports-wise, the Apple Mac mini (2018) comes with four Thunderbolt 3 USB-C ports, an HDMI 2.0 port, two USB-A ports, audio jack and Gigabit Ethernet, alongside a 10Gb Ethernet option.
+On the back corner, there’s a power button as well as the increasingly rare (for Apple products, at least) 3.5mm headphone jack.

-With just one HDMI port, you're going to have to either upgrade to a Thunderbolt 3 monitor or make do with an adapter if you want to plug in more than one monitor.
-Considering the Mac mini is built as a creator's tool, multiple monitors are often a must, so many people will have to buy extra accessories.
+With only one HDMI port, you'll have to either upgrade to a Thunderbolt 3 monitor or make do with an adapter if you want to connect to more than one monitor.
+Since the Mac mini is built as a creator's tool, multiple monitors are often a must, so many users will have to buy additional peripherals.

-The good news is that with Thunderbolt 3 you'll be able to run two 4K displays at once, and you'll still have two ports left over – maybe one for an external graphics card solution, which the Apple Mac mini (2018) supports.
-As per usual, the keyboard and mouse aren't included, so there's another two accessory to factor in to the overall price.
+On the upside, with Thunderbolt 3 you'll be able to run two 4K displays at once and still have two ports leftover – maybe one for an external graphics card (eGPU) solution, which the Apple Mac mini (2018) supports.
+As per usual, the keyboard and mouse aren't included, so there's another two accessories to factor into your budget.

-All these ports are kept at the back of the Mac mini for a clean look, which keeps wires from sprawling all over the place.
+All these ports are kept at the back of the Mac mini for a minimalist look and to keep the wires from sprawling all over the place.

-For anyone coming from a PC background where upgradability is essential, this will be frustrating, but for anyone used to Apple’s way of doing things, it won’t be too surprising.
+For anyone transitioning from a PC environment where upgradability is essential, this will be frustrating.
+For anyone used to Apple’s way of doing things, it won’t be too surprising.

-There’s also a few things Apple has done to mitigate the user’s inability to upgrade easily.
+There’s also a few things Apple has done to mitigate the user’s inability to easily upgrade.
 First of all, you’re able to configure the Apple Mac mini (2018) quite extensively, allowing you to upgrade various components before you make that purchase to make sure that you get a Mac mini that best suits your needs and budget.

-It’s also worth noting that thanks to the modern technology in the Apple Mac mini, you should hopefully not feel the need to upgrade for a while yet.
-And, considering the gap between Mac mini releases these days, that may be for the best.
+It’s also worth noting that thanks to the modern technology in the Apple Mac mini, you should hopefully not feel the need to upgrade for a while, which – considering the gap between Mac mini releases these days – may be for the best.

-Overall, we’re pleased that Apple has maintained the small size of the Mac mini while filling it with more powerful components and plenty of ports, though creatives that want multiple monitors may need to think carefully thanks to the single HDMI port, and lack of any DisplayPorts.
+Overall, we’re content that Apple has maintained the small form factor of the Mac mini while filling it with more powerful components and a good number of ports.
+Creatives that require multiple monitors, however, may want to reconsider due to the single HDMI port and lack of any DisplayPorts.

-The Space Gray color looks great, as it does on other Apple products, and the 100% recycled aluminium case is a welcome move, which also keeps the Mac mini feeling sturdy and robust.
+The Space Gray color looks great, as it does on other Apple products, and the 100% recycled aluminium case is a welcome environment-friendly effort, which also keeps the Mac mini feeling sturdy and robust.

 Here’s how the Apple Mac mini (2018) performed in our suite of benchmark tests: